MuertoGB/MacEfiToolkit/README.md

 ## About

->🛠 Current Status: Listening to feedback, fixing issues.
+>🛠 Current Status: Taking a break.
+Development will resume Mon 22 May, 23.

 Mac EFI Toolkit is a firmware repair tool designed to aid technicians in repair of a Mac EFIROM (BIOS).